benkedda-louai/meta-course/README.md

-git status : check if there is any change in your branch git add file.extension : to add the file to the tracked stat git restore --stage file.extension : to back one step before use git add file.extension
+git status : check if there is any change in your branch git add file.extension : to add the file to the tracked stat git restore --stage file.extension : to back one step before use git add file.extension git commit -m "your message" : to commit your change with a message git push -u origin main : to push you committed files to your branch git checkout -B feature/lesson : to create a new branch git checkout main => to change to the main branch feature => name given to the default remote repository lesson => the name of a branch in the Git repository git branch => to check in which branch you are git pull =>  used to fetch and integrate changes from a remote repository into your local repository git remote => git remote -v =>